 Chambers Lake is stocked with warm water species including channel catfish, chain pickerel, smallmouth and largemouth bass.Non-motorized or electric powered boats ONLY.
 No sailboats.
 All watercraft must be registered with the PA Fish and Boat Commission.
 Boating for the purpose of fishing is also permitted after park hours.
 A public fishing pier is open on the north side of the lake and may be accessed from Lake Trail.
 Other shoreline fishing is permitted, but is prohibited from the dam breast itself.
 Swimming is prohibited at Chambers Lake.

 Pets are permitted everywhere except in picnic areas and the Great Barn complex at Springton Manor Farm.
 All pets must be restrained on a leash not exceeding six feet in length.

+It takes a minimum of 6-8 business weeks for processing of a passport application.
 The fee for an expedited passport is and additional $60 (for a total of $170) and takes a minimum of 2-3 weeks.
 If a passport is needed within 14 days you must appear in person at the US Customs House in Philadelphia by appointment only.
 Call 1-877-487-2778 for an appointment.